SwapnilKhandoker101/FLAG_2027/README.md

-# FLAG 2027 Challenge — Baseline
+# FLAG 2027 Grand Challenge

 **Face-voice Association across LAnguages and Gender (FLAG) 2027** Accepted as an ICASSP 2027 Grand Challenge, supported by the IEEE Signal Processing Society Challenge Program.